MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authorization-group-entra-id.md

 ## Prerequisites

 - [JDK Version 15](https://jdk.java.net/15/).
-This sample has been developed on a system with Java 15 but may be compatible with other versions.
+This sample was developed on a system with Java 15 but may be compatible with other versions.
 - [Maven 3](https://maven.apache.org/download.cgi)
 - [Java Extension Pack for Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=vscjava.vscode-java-pack) is recommended for running this sample in VSCode.
 - An **Microsoft Entra ID** tenant.
 For more information see: [How to get an Microsoft Entra ID tenant](/entra/identity-platform/quickstart-create-new-tenant)
 - A user account in your **Microsoft Entra ID** tenant.
 This sample doesn't work with a personal Microsoft account.
 Therefore, if you signed in to the [Azure portal](https://portal.azure.com) with a personal account and have never created a user account in your directory before, you need to do that now.
-- Two security groups, named **AdminGroup** and **UserGroup**, containing the user(s) with whom you want to sign and test this sample.
+- Two security groups, named **AdminGroup** and **UserGroup**, containing the user or users that you want to sign and test this sample.
 Or, you may add the user to two existing security groups in your tenant.
 If you choose to use existing groups, be sure to modify the sample configuration to use your existing security groups' name and object ID.
 - [Visual Studio Code](https://code.visualstudio.com/download)
 - [VS Code Azure Tools Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.vscode-node-azure-pack)